ApiniLabs/PAC-ID/faq.md

 **Q: Are there any royalties for using a PAC-ID / implementing this specification?**

 **A:** No, PAC-IDs may be freely used.
-The specification itself is licenced as "Creative Commons Attribution Share Alike 4.0".
+The specification itself is licensed as "Creative Commons Attribution Share Alike 4.0".

 **Q: Why not having a visual element inside the QR code?**